pkqs90/pkqs90.github.io/content/ctf/capture-the-ether-solutions.md

 This challenge involves a classic reentrancy attack.
 The `withdraw()` function in the `TokenBankChallenge` contract is vulnerable to such attacks because it lacks a reentrancy guard, and the external call is made before the state update.

-Read [Checks-Effects-Interactions Pattern](https://docs.soliditylang.org/en/v0.6.11/security-considerations.html#use-the-checks-effects-interactions-pattern) for more details on reentrancy vulneribility.
+Read [Checks-Effects-Interactions Pattern](https://docs.soliditylang.org/en/v0.6.11/security-considerations.html#use-the-checks-effects-interactions-pattern) for more details on reentrancy vulnerability.

 The solution is simple: we can write a contract to perform another `withdraw()` within the `tokenFallback()` function.